Denise Fox: Storylines

-On Denise's return, things are much better between her and Ian and he arranges for them to visit Libby in Oxford for a weekend.
+On Denise's return, things are much better between her and Ian and he arranges for them to visit Libby in Oxford.
 As she is about to leave, Patrick tries to stop her, but fails and leaves a message, asking her to call him as soon as possible.
 However, she learns that Patrick has had a stroke and they return to Walford.
 When he leaves hospital, he stays with Ian and Denise.
 Denise learns that Ian had sex with prostitute Rainie Cross (Tanya Franks) on the night Lucy died.
 Feeling betrayed, Denise locks herself in the Minute Mart.
-On returning home, she discovers that Cindy has returned and that Ian has delivered her newborn daughter, Beth.
-She tells Ian that she forgives him but leaves him the next day, taking Patrick back to live in his own house, declaring that Ian isn't the man she loved.
+She tells Ian that she forgives him but leaves him the next day, taking Patrick back to live in his own house and declaring that Ian is not the man she loved.
 Going into Patrick's house, Denise is devastated to find that the house has been broken into.
 Denise struggles to care for Patrick alone, despite support from Shabnam Masood (Rakhee Thakrar).
 She finds that Denise has been stealing alcohol from the shop but does not report it if Denise returns the value.
 Patrick is devastated to learn that he may lose his allotment so Denise goes there, intending to maintain it, only to dig up Lucy's phone and purse.
 Although hesitant, she returns them to the Beales.

-On New Year's Eve, a pregnant Kim surprises Denise and accuses Ian of ruining Denise's life.
-The next day, Kim finds bruises on Patrick's arms and realises Denise had beaten him and confronts her.
-At the pub, Denise gets drunk, and after hearing of Emma Summerhayes' (Anna Acton) death, drunkenly slurs that Lucy's killer would be jailed if Emma had done her job properly.
-In anger of Denise's disrespectfulness, Ian says that despite what Kim said, Denise has been ruining her own life.
-On arriving home, she tells Kim she cannot be Patrick's carer any more.
+A pregnant Kim surprises Denise and accuses Ian of ruining Denise's life.
+Kim finds bruises on Patrick's arms and realises Denise had beaten him and confronts her.
+Denise later tells Kim she cannot be Patrick's carer anymore.
 After an argument with Denise in The Queen Victoria public house, Kim goes into labour and gives birth to a daughter named Pearl.
-Although she disowns Denise, they eventually reconcile the next day.
-After Pearl's christening, she tells Denise that her husband doesn't exist and she made him up because of fear of being alone.
-However, Kim's confessions to Shirley, Kat Moon (Jessie Wallace), Linda Carter (Kellie Bright) and Patrick reveal that her husband does exist but she left him when she found out that he was a criminal.
-Eventually, when her husband Vincent Hubbard (Richard Blackwood) tracks her down in Walford, Kim works up the courage to tell Denise the truth about him and explains her experience when she went to tell him she was pregnant.
-Denise and Patrick soon become wary of Vincent's intentions.
+Although she disowns Denise, they soon reconcile.
+Kim's husband Vincent Hubbard (Richard Blackwood) tracks her down in Walford, but Denise and Patrick become wary of his intentions.